 (3a) Linear Spin Sharing (LSS)

 Electrons are present because they are attracted into the positive charge well of the nuclear protons.
-As electrons arrive, they will try to approach and envelop the nucleus.
-If they are competing with other repulsive electrons for the privilege, they will have to find their positions in the resulting orbital resonance by submitting to the relative strengths of their interactions.
-These are a function of distance from the nucleus, spatial geometry, and charge/field/spin interactions.
+As electrons arrive, they will try to approach and envelop the nucleus with a simple spherical symmetry, as we see in the atoms of hydrogen (H), helium (He), lithium (Li) and beryllium (Be) (shown below).

 2a.
-ELECTROSTATIC PAULI (CHARGE) EXCLUSION:
+PAULI FIELD EXCLUSION:

 2b.
 PARALLEL SPIN SHARING (PSS):

 The Pauli Exclusion Principle thus embodies the process of field exclusion in concert with Parallel Spin Sharing in order to create the next most favorable energy state after the di-electron state.

 Electrons in Molecules